ismetsari/URL-Shortener/README.md

 ```

 ## How to Test Application
-To shorten a URL, send a POST request to /api/urls endpoint:
+1) To shorten a URL, start by sending a POST request to the /api/urls endpoint.
+After that, run the test scripts to verify the results in Redis and PostgreSQL.

-1) Using curl:
+There are two ways to send POST requests

+1.1 Using curl(Don't forget to replace the <minikube-ip> in the POST request with your actual Minikube IP):
 ```bash
 curl -X POST http://<minikube-ip>:30031/api/urls -H "Content-Type: application/json" -d '{"originalUrl": "https://google.com"}' curl -X POST http://<minikube-ip>:30031/api/urls -H "Content-Type: application/json" -d '{"originalUrl": "https://youtube.com"}'
 ```
-2) Using Postman or any API client:
+1.2 Using Postman or any API client(Don't forget to replace the <minikube-ip> in the URL with your actual Minikube IP):
 - Set method to POST
 - Set URL to http://<minikube-ip>:30031/api/urls
 - Add header: Content-Type: application/json